mlflow/mlflow/docs/source/llms/transformers/task.rst

 When serving the model saved with the ``llm/v1`` task type, MLflow uses the same default value as OpenAI APIs for the parameters like ``temperature`` and ``stop``.
 You can override them by either passing the values at inference time, or by setting different default values when logging the model.

 1. At inference time: You can pass the parameters as part of the input dictionary when calling the ``predict()`` method, just like how you pass the input messages.
-2. When logging the model: You can override the default values for the parameters by saving ``model_config`` parameter when logging the model.
+2. When logging the model: You can override the default values for the parameters by saving a ``model_config`` parameter when logging the model.

 .. code-block:: python